nathancarter/apisandbox/plan.md

-Bug:  Changing the method to call doesn't update the parameters table, nor the apply/cancel button visibility.

 Create a Clear button that clears the contents of the page.

 Add a medium Example, using an SVG toolkit like [Snap](http://snapsvg.io),